 I was quite hesitant to go for the mission due to the many programs that I had lined up.
 Two days before the mission I had a dream - Praying for people and experiencing God's power.
 I decided to go to Chilanga to the Mountain to pray about this.
 After praying about it, I prepared to go for the mission though my mind was not really there.
 The first day in the field I visited a family where I found a father and mother, I introduced myself and asked for their audience.
 Soon their daughter who had been nursing a sick child arrived.
 The knees and joints were really swollen.
 My prayer was for instant healing of the boy.
 The Lord answered this prayer miraculously and the boy's knees and joints lost their swelling.
 The boy was relieved and could eat impressively after a long time.
 Among so many other miracles this one was so outstanding because it was answered instantly.
 There are so many other experiences that can be shared but all in all we saw God's hand in the mission and it made us realize even more that people need the Lord.

-Beryl Onyango (Kenya)

-The MEC 2016 was more than a blessing to me - I was inspired, challenged and encouraged to truly come up higher.I was inspired by the very presence of God in conference. the The messages presented had a power in them that was undeniably God's.
-The music was wholesome and uplifting and the prayer sessions powerful. were was challenged by the commitment of everyone to the cause of God.
+By Dauty Kaime conference.
+The messages presented had a power in them that was undeniably God's.
+The music was wholesome and uplifting and the prayer sessions were powerful.
+I was challenged by the commitment of everyone to the cause of God.
 The organization, sacrifice and cooperation indicated that people had indeed devoted much into this conference.
 I was particularly impressed by the fact that some attendees participated in a rural mission right after the conference to put in practice what they had learnt.
 I was encouraged by the genuineness of the friendships formed during the conference.
 I now have a network of brothers and sisters in various countries across the face of the earth with whom we encourage each other during the vicissitudes of life.
 We also encourage each other to remain grounded in God.
+By Beryl Onyango (Kenya)